What's your favourite thing about being a PhD supervisor?

 What scholarship have you been awarded and how did you find out about it?

 Jordan: I have the RTP scholarship that the government gives PhD students, and I actually have an additional top up scholarship that has been awarded to me from the Grains Research and Development Council, a government body.
 I did some research online, found the scholarship, and applied.

 The great thing about this is that there's an operational cost element so I can put some money towards buying equipment for the lab, testing some of my samples, as well as travel costs.
 I've had the chance to go over to France and Spain this year, and do a small industry placement in France.
 It's provided a great opportunity to do some additional work overseas.

 Darren: Jordan took the initiative to write that proposal.
 It was an extraordinarily good proposal so it's always good to see students taking initiative.

 What made you decide to be my supervisor?

 Darren: Well, I think that was more your decision but when we first met, I was impressed.
 I think your background doing dual science and engineering put you in good stead because scientists do think differently to engineers, and you had both of those disciplines in your background.
 You came across as articulate and quite an expansive thinker and that was a very good fit for the project that you've walked into.

-How is your PhD different from your undergraduate studies?
+How is your PhD in engineering different from your undergraduate studies?

 Jordan: It's different in some ways, and the same in others.
 There's definitely some of the same challenges and some degree of stress involved in both undergrad and PhD.